OwlfaceGames/owlface_archive/docs/games.md

 ![image of Zxill](images/zxill.jpg)

-While working at the job I mentioned in the prevoius section we also made a couple of games that we were able to get on to steam via greenlight and release into early access.
+While working at the job I mentioned in the previous section we also made a couple of games that we were able to get on to steam via greenlight and release into early access.

 This was one of those games.
 This game was my idea, my design and I was the only programmer on the project.
-Plus I got to write all the music, create all the sound effects and write any story and dialouge.
+Plus I got to write all the music, create all the sound effects and write any story and dialogue.

 The idea was to try and make a retro RPG with a unique battle system that revolved around pulling off fighting game style combos.
-It fell short in the end mostly just due to it never being finished and admirtedly due to my own inexperince.
+It fell short in the end mostly just due to it never being finished and admittedly due to my own inexperience.
 After I stopped working there I don't think development continued.
-However, I still think if we kept going it could of been something cool.
+However, I still think if we kept going it could have been something cool.

-Nontheless it does appear to still be up on steam.
-I do not reccomend buying it as it is an unfinished and abandoned game.
+Nonetheless it does appear to still be up on steam.
+I do not recommend buying it as it is an unfinished and abandoned game.
 But in the interest of transparency, here it is.

 ::: details
 - **Playable:** Yes